 A Modern Solution – No Mechanical PTZ and a 180° Field-of-View

 In both the security and conferencing markets (the two biggest markets for PTZ cameras) the trend today is away from electro-mechanical cameras that physically move, toward fixed, high-resolution cameras.
-This is becoming possible because the resolution of low-cost cameras is becoming so large that the camera can remain static and the panning, tilting and zooming can be achieved by using software to move around the fixed image in the camera.
+This is becoming possible because the resolution of low-cost cameras is becoming so large that the camera can remain static and the panning, tilting and zooming can be achieved by using software to move around the fixed image from the camera sensor.

-The PanaCast 3 from Altia Systems (now part of the GN Group) is an industry-leading example of this move towards “soft” PTZs.
-Altia has come up with the first new approach to the videoconferencing camera in three decades and it’s both obvious in hindsight and a radical departure.
+The Jabra PanaCast is an industry-leading example of this move towards “soft” PTZs.
+Jabra has come up with the first new approach to the videoconferencing camera in three decades and it’s both obvious in hindsight and a radical departure.

-In the PanaCast, Altia has also produced the world’s first 180° 4K panoramic camera designed to cover the entire room in a single, ultra-high-definition video image.
+In the PanaCast, Jabra has also produced the world’s first 180° 4K panoramic camera designed to cover the entire room in a single, ultra-high-definition video image.